 It gives a front-row seat experience, arguably the best view, better than any other present there apart from the photographer himself.
 It is ready to blow a chill down your spine.
 But is that all?
 No, it is not only about capturing the impulse only, it is also about telling a story of adventure- a story that you crave to take part in.

 Shooting great adventure photography requires balancing photography with participation, and combining solid camera technique with a keen observation of unfolding events.
 Some of these little struggles can result in bringing the best possible result in terms of its execution.
-So, here we will be talking about some of the basic tips for adventure photography that can change the entire world view and perspective of an individual.
+So, here are some basic tips for adventure photography.

 Pre-Trip Location Finding: